-I've been exploring the concept of social infrastructure and community organizations recently.
-My paper on Cosmopolitan Social Infrastructure is forthcoming in Current Sociology.
-My new book, Neighbourhood Houses: Community Building in Vancouver, with Miu Chung Yan is out now!
+My paper on Cosmopolitan Social Infrastructure is publically available from Current Sociology.
+My book, Neighbourhood Houses: Community Building in Vancouver, with Miu Chung Yan is out now!

 One of my current projects concerns the diversity of friendship groups, particularly co-ethnic and cross-ethnic friendships.
 A new paper in Ethnic and Racial Studies is now available.
 A paper with Brett Matsushita on marriage and friendship is under review.